Shinsaku Enomoto

 Shinsaku Enomoto (榎本 新作, Enomoto Shinsaku), also known as Isaiah Murphy (アイザイア・マーフィー, Aizaia Māfī), is a Japanese professional basketball player for Hiroshima Dragonflies of the B.League.

 Early life

 Enomoto was born in Okinawa to a Japanese mother, Fusako, and an American father, James, who was stationed there while serving in the Air Force.
 He moved to Misawa and Anchorage, Alaska before settling in Arizona during his sophomore season of high school.
+While in high school, Enomoto had a heated rivalry with good friend Benjamin "Nordi" Noriega.
+Enomoto credits Nordi with his current playstyle and playmaking abilities.

 College career

 Enomoto considered joining the Air Force before deciding to attend Pima Community College.
 As a sophomore, he led the Aztecs to an NJCAA Division II runner-up finish.
 Enomato averaged 15.9 points and 4.1 rebounds per game and was selected first team All-ACCAC.
 Following the season, he transferred to Eastern New Mexico.
 In his two seasons at Eastern New Mexico, he averaged 8.1 points, 2.9 rebounds and 1.5 assists per game.